Reliability strategies and tools

 - use environment.

-It is FORCE Technology's experience, that reliability and robustness issues often can be traced back to a requirements specification that was not adapted to the product's actual usage or use environment, and thus does not contain all the relevant parameters.
+FORCE Technology has found that reliability and robustness issues often stems from requirements specification that was not adapted to the product's actual usage or use environment, and thus does not contain all the relevant parameters.
 In some cases, the requirements specification from a previous product is used as-is, without taking the new product into account.

-A thorough analysis of existing materials that relate to the new product's actual situation often reveals ambiguities and uncertainties that span multiple fields, thus leading to the risk of not taking altered requirements and conditions into account.
+A thorough analysis of existing materials that relate to the new product's actual situation often reveals ambiguities and uncertainties that span multiple fields, thus leading to the risk of not taking changing requirements and conditions into account.
 A review of the requirements specification, or a requirements specification workshop concerning software and hardware, are effective tools for revealing this.
+Simulation studies and stress tests are other useful tools.

 A requirements specification is an important foundation for a reliability strategy, but it must also be said that it is not the only tool that can ensure reliability and robustness of new products.
 As mentioned before, the optimum combination depends on the situation at hand.